Charly6596/Discord.Addons.CommandsExtension/README.md

 ## Authors

-* **Charly6596** - _CommandService extensions and default embed generation_ - [Github profile](https://github.com/Charly6596) - Discord: Charly#7094
+* **Charly6596** - _CommandService extensions and default embed generation_ - [Github profile](https://github.com/Charly6596) - Discord: Charly#1288

-See also the list of [contributors](https://github.com/Charly6596/Discord.Addons.CommandsExtension/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Charly6596/Discord.Addons.CommandsExtension/graphs/contributors) who participated in this project and the authors of the [issues](https://github.com/Charly6596/Discord.Addons.CommandsExtension/issues) who contributed reporting bugs and suggesting improvements.

 ## License